 SacCalc runs on computers meeting current office standards.
 Specifically:

-- An Intel x86-type processor PC with Microsoft Windows XP or Windows 7.
+- An Intel x86-type processor PC with Microsoft Windows XP, Windows 7, or Windows 10.
 This updated version of SacCalc has not been tested with Windows NT 4.0 or Windows 2000.
 SacCalc is not supported (and should not be run) on Windows 3.1, NT, 95, 98, or non-x86 platforms.
 Running SacCalc on unsupported operating systems could crash your computer.

 - Older or preliminary versions of SacCalc must be removed (uninstalled).

 Download SacCalc software here.
 Simply download the following installation packages by clicking the hyperlinks.
 If your computer operates on a network, you may need "Administrator privileges" to do this.

 SacCalc version 18.104.22.168 (9/30/11) installation disc Zip file.
 Simply unzip this file to a temporary folder and run SacCalc_setup.exe.

 - Once SacCalc is installed, copy the HecLib.dll file from the installation disc Zip file above to the SacCalc system folder.
 When using the default installation folders this is typically C:\Program Files\Ford\SacCalc\system\.

 HEC-DSSVue, a program for viewing plots of SacCalc flow hydrographs and other HEC-1 output time series.
 The program can be downloaded at www.hec.usace.army.mil.

 Sample files: The following downloads are not executable files.
 They are example SacCalc project files.
 Download them to a folder on your computer by right clicking the link and choosing Save Target As, then double-click them to open them in SacCalc.